Demonstrative evidence: In patent litigation

-There are endless ways to manipulate original patent drawings to make compelling litigation graphics, each circumstance unique based on the setting, the invention, the desired outcome and budget.

-Using original patent drawings as a starting point can save cost of having to start from scratch.
+Using original patent drawings as a starting point can save cost of having to start from scratch, although some litigants prefer to use drawings made specifically for litigation.

 In many patent lawsuits filed, a substantial amount is spent on demonstrative evidence.

-WIPO Magazine stated, “according to a recent study by PricewaterhouseCoopers over 5,000 patent lawsuits – an all-time record – were filed, each costing on average around US$2.8 million.”
-Those numbers are for 2012; it is unlikely that costs have come down.
+WIPO Magazine stated that in 2012, “over 5,000 patent lawsuits – an all-time record – were filed, each costing on average around US$2.8 million.”

-See the following link for WIPO article “What Place for Patent Drawings”

-IP Litigation: What Place for Patent Drawings?

 History

 Before photographs and other demonstrative evidence, lawyers relied on purely testimonial or substantive evidence.
 Melvin Belli and Earl Rogers helped change that by introducing more demonstrative evidence.
 Scientific evidence emerged in the 1960s.